AbhinavPJ/COL333-A1-CHECKER/README.md

 - Add test cases under `test-cases/<suite>/`.
 - Add or update the corresponding model solutions under `model-solutions/<suite>/`.
 - Add new suites, generators, verifier improvements, or other checker fixes.
+- Create a pull request with your changes.